 He has translated into Spanish in conjunction with other prestigious academics, German legal scholars of the stature of Eberhard Schmidt-Assmann and Hartmut Maurer.

 PhD in Law, July 1998.
 His thesis was on the principle of legitimate expectations in Spanish Administrative Law, which he defended before a panel chaired by Prof. Dr. Eduardo Garcia de Enterria, receiving the top rating of summa cum laude.

 Degree in Law, June 1995, with average grade of outstanding.
 He received the Miguel Traviesas special prize awarded by the Faculty of Law of Universidad de Oviedo.

-He is author of four academic monographs published by the prestigious publishing house Civitas (Thomson-Reuters group) on the principle of legitimate expectations in Spanish Administrative Law, the invalidity of administrative decisions, actions for annulment in EU Law, and the reimbursement of public subsidies.
-He served as coordinator of the first handbook on public employment law in the Principality of Asturias published by the equally prestigious publishing house Iustel.
+He is author of six academic monographs, four published by the prestigious publishing house Civitas (Thomson-Reuters group) on the principle of legitimate expectations in Spanish Administrative Law, the invalidity of administrative decisions, actions for annulment in EU Law, and the reimbursement of public subsidies, and two by the equally prestigious publishing house Iustel about the invalidating effects of formal or procedural irregularities and the public tendering specifications.
+He served as coordinator of the first handbook on public employment law in the Principality of Asturias published also by Iustel.